Penguins of Antarctica

 You don't need a long lens to get a great shot in Antarctica, but a little bit of zoom helps to keep you at a safe distance.

-However, the reality is that if you are too busy taking photos, you are in danger of missing out on the pleasure of seeing the organised chaos that is the whole rookery.
-When glued to your camera, you have a very narrow field of view, and you could be missing out on high drama happening just a few penguins away.
+We’ve all given in to the temptation of spending entire landings with our eyes welded to the viewfinder of our cameras, but the reality is that if you’re too busy taking pictures, you’re in danger of missing out on the pleasure of seeing the organised chaos that is the whole rookery.
+When glued to your screen, you have a very narrow field of view and could miss out on high drama happening just a few penguins away.

-It’s unrealistic to put your camera away for the entire time, but we strongly recommend trying to give yourself at least 5-10 minutes per landing where you are technology-free.
+You don’t need to put your camera away the entire time, but we strongly recommend trying for at least 5-10 minutes per landing.
 This makes it much easier to be totally present and soak up all the nuances of this unique environment.

 When heading ashore in Antarctica, you may find strange grooves trodden into the snow.
-These miniature “footpaths” are in fact penguin highways, and it is essential to steer clear of these, allowing penguins to come and go undisturbed.
+These miniature footpaths are in fact penguin highways, and it’s essential to steer clear of these so penguins can come and go undisturbed.

-If you are visiting during the early season, the snow can be deep and the holes left by your boots sinking into the ground can be a deathtrap for any penguin who falls in and can’t get out.
-Therefore please follow the pathways marked out by your expedition team to minimise your impact on the site.
+If you’re visiting during the early season, around November, the holes left by your boots sinking into the deep snow can be a deathtrap for any penguin who falls in and can’t get out.
+Please follow the pathways marked out by your expedition team to minimise your impact on the site.

 Walking with penguins, Cuverville